rshemet/TimeSeries/README.md

 # TimeSeries

-Forecasting time series data using M3 and M4 competition methodology
+Implementing some methods to forecast time series using methodologies employed in the M3 and M4 competitions.

+# Methods supported:

+- Deterministic rend
+- MA
+- ARIMA
+- Rho
+- Delta
+- CARD
+- Exponential Smoothing
+- Theta